Plant Stem Cell Regulation and Floral Patterning

 Outline of Research and Education

-We are interested in developmental coordination of proliferation and differentiation, and spatiotemporal-specific gene regulation in flower development.
-We also work on environmental response and acclimation.
-To reveal these molecular mechanisms, we use Arabidopsis as a model plant for genetic, reverse-genetic, biochemical and genomics approaches, especially focusing on epigenetic histone modification.
-We also use rice to study its conservation and diversification.
-Students will work at the frontiers of plant molecular genetics and develop their research, presentation and writing skills.
+We are interested in the holistic view of gene regulation in plant reproduction, which leads to developmental robustness and coordination.
+We explore signaling and epigenetic control in stem cell maintenance, environmental response and fertilization.
+To reveal the molecular mechanisms, we use Arabidopsis as a model plant for genetic, reverse-genetic, biochemical and genomics approaches, as well as Brassicas and rice to study the conservation and diversification.
+Our students work at the frontiers of plant molecular genetics, developing their research, presentation and writing skills.